theantigone/base-calculator/README.md

+# Base Calculator

+## Description
-Base Calculator in C that not only converts values like in Base Converter, but now does binary conversion and arithmetic and logic computations.
+Program that can convert a value into octal, hexadecimal, and decimal numbers.
+It can also do binary conversion and arithmetic and logic computations